The man who prefers to go by Muhyiddin Yassin is expected to resign after 17 months into his premiership.

 Joining into politics

-Muhyiddin started joining into politics in 1971 where he joined UMNO Pagoh as a member for five years before he was elected as Pagoh Umno Youth Chief and Division Secretary in 1976.
+Mahiaddin started in politics in 1971 when he joined UMNO Pagoh as a member for five years before he was elected as Pagoh Umno Youth Chief and Division Secretary in 1976.

 At the age of 31, he won Pagoh’s parliamentary seat during the General Elections in 1978 and became the Parliamentary Secretary of the Ministry of Foreign Affairs three years after that.

-In 1982, Muhyiddin continued his rise both in government and UMNO as he was chosen to become the Deputy Federal Territories Minister, Johor Umno Youth chief and joining Umno’s Youth Exco all in the same year.
+In 1982, Mahiaddin continued his rise both in government and UMNO as he was chosen to become the Deputy Federal Territories Minister, Johor Umno Youth chief, and joining Umno’s Youth Exco all in the same year.